About WSOP Rings

-You get the rings by winning an event five times.
+You get the rings by winning an event four times.
 The number of wins required goes up as you get multiple rings.

 There have rarely been special rings earned outside of sit and goes.
 I vaguely remember there being a ring based on completing missions in the past.
 There could be more events like this in the future.